LeonMskRu/arti-mirror/doc/dev/notes/hss-migrate-sketch.md

 This would determine whether the existing keys should be overwritten.
 An alternative solution could be to prompt the operator.

-The migration should only be executed when both the C Tor service the keys originated from and the target arti service are not running.
+The migration should only be executed when both the CTor service the keys originated from and the target arti service are not running.

 If a TOCTOU race occurs, meaning one of the C Tor keys we’re migrating disappears or